Why Study the History of South Africa?

 (ages 7-12) shows the maturing child the first people, then the various groups of settlers and the first wars and battles.

 (ages 12-16) continues from here through time and illustrates how those first few hundred years of the history of South Africa affected the last 100 years.
-However, this curriculum does not leave the young adults without hope for their nation.
+However, this curriculum does not leave young adults without hope for their nation.
 They walk away with a very clear idea of what they can do to make a positive difference in our country.

 We believe that we need to raise children who are committed to South Africa, so that, unless God leads them to other places, that they will stay and contribute either to its economy or to improving of life for the underprivileged, offering them REAL HOPE not just a programme for upliftment.